ProjectMontauk/OpenMarket/README.md

 This codebase is an built on top of Gnosis's Prediction Market AMM, which can be found at: **[https://docs.just.win](https://docs.just.win)**.

-The implementation builds upon the Just Win framework but enables continuous trading, partial resolution, and a fixed liquidity parameter so that potential market maker losses are easy to calculate.
+The implementation builds upon the Just Win framework but enables continuous trading, partial resolution, and a fixed liquidity parameter.
 ---

 ## 📁 Contract Architecture